-What if you were targeted to be kidnapped but the kidnapper got the wrong girl?
+What if you were targeted to be kidnapped, but the kidnapper got the wrong girl?

 Gabie drives a Mini Cooper.
-She also works part time as a delivery girl at Pete’s Pizza.
+She also works part-time as a delivery girl at Pete’s Pizza.
 One night, Kayla – another delivery girl – goes missing.
 To her horror, Gabie learns that the supposed kidnapper had asked if the girl in the Mini Cooper was working that night.
 Gabie can’t move beyond the fact that Kayla’s fate was really meant for her and becomes obsessed with finding Kayla.
-Teaming up with her co-worker Drew, they set out to prove that Kayla isn’t dead and to find her before she is.
+Teaming up with her co-worker Drew, they set out to prove that Kayla isn’t dead and find her before she is.

-The narration switches between Kayla, the girl who was kidnapped and Gabie, the girl who was supposed to be kidnapped, and the kidnapper himself.
-I like Kayla’s parts the best, how she was terrified to begin with (and who wouldn’t be) to trying to figure out how to escape.
+The narration switches between Kayla, the girl who was kidnapped, and Gabie, the girl who was supposed to be kidnapped, and the kidnapper himself.
+I like Kayla’s parts the best.
+How she was terrified, to begin with (and who wouldn’t be), to trying to figure out how to escape.